We love using LEGO blocks for speech therapy activities and recognize how great they can be for promoting language and communication skills.

 Individuals of all ages can have fun while playing with LEGO blocks: those prone to putting them in their mouth or without the best fine motor skills can use bigger blocks and others can use the smaller, more finite blocks.

-They can be used to target a wide variety of goals -
+Playing with Legos can be used to target a wide variety of goals -

-- Core words: you can build things with LEGOs and put MORE blocks ON other ones, say "GO" and knock over a LEGO tower, PUT blocks IN other block structures, take them OUT or OFF, ask for HELP, or say you WANT a specific LEGO
+- Core words: You can build things with LEGOs and put MORE blocks ON other ones, say "GO" and knock over a LEGO tower, PUT blocks IN other block structures, take them OUT or OFF, ask for HELP, or say you WANT a specific LEGO

-- Expanding utterances: comment on what you're building using short phrases and sentences (can be used with multimodal communication as well)
+- Expanding utterances: Comment on what you're building using short phrases and sentences (can be used with multimodal communication as well).

-- Turn-taking: work with others to share LEGO blocks, ask for specific ones, and build something together
+- Turn-taking: Work with others to share LEGO blocks, ask for specific ones, and build something together

 - Play skills: LEGO blocks can be created and used as different things (e.g. a car, a microphone) to work on symbolic representation

-- Articulation: client says a target sound/word a certain amount of times then gets to put a few LEGO pieces together
+- Articulation: Client says a target sound/word a certain amount of times then gets to put a few LEGO pieces together

-- Summarizing: after you read a story or article, clients can make something out of LEGO blocks to represent what was discussed - e.g. a character, object, or concept
+- Summarizing: After you read a story or article, clients can make something out of LEGO blocks to represent what was discussed - e.g. a character, object, or concept

 *Note: This post contains some affiliate links and we may be (slightly) compensated if you use them, but all opinions are our own.
 We appreciate the support!